jichengyue/Rulez/README.md

   ```
   This will executes `inner_code` only if the rule succeeds.

-* For evaluating a rule with parameters, you can pass them to the rule in a hash:
+* To evaluate a rule with parameters, you can pass them to the rule in a hash:

   E.g.: An administrator defines a rule, named `use_advanced_tool_X`, that describes the possibility to use the advanced tool "X".
   Since the rule has a different behaviour if the user is a premium user, the rule is defined with a boolean parameter `premium`.